cjoshmartin-com/design-patterns-react/markdown.md

     - "Has a" relationship

-* focused on what a thing does and not what it is
+* focused on what a thing does and not how things realated to one another
 ---
 ## Surprise!!
 * Classes are just abstractions on top of the **Prototype Inheritance Model**